swciitg/IntranetSearch/CONTRIBUTING.md

 # Contributing to IntranetSearch

-Thank you for considering contributing to the Intranetsearcg!
+Thank you for considering contributing to the Intranetsearch!
 We welcome contributions from the community to help make this project even better.
 By following these guidelines, you can ensure a smooth and collaborative experience for everyone involved.

 ## Table of Contents